 Manchester is a very small village located in the state of Michigan.
-With a population of 2,143 people and two constituent neighborhoods, Manchester is the 344th largest community in Michigan.
-Manchester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 2,154 people and two constituent neighborhoods, Manchester is the 344th largest community in Michigan.

 Manchester real estate is some of the most expensive in Michigan, although Manchester house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Manchester in 2010 was $26,607, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $106,428 for a family of four.
+The per capita income in Manchester in 2018 was $38,253, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $153,012 for a family of four.
 However, Manchester contains both very wealthy and poor people as well.

 The people who call Manchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manchester residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Manchester include Irish, English, Polish, and Norwegian.
+Important ancestries of people in Manchester include German, Irish, English, Polish, and French.

 The most common language spoken in Manchester is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German/Yiddish and Portuguese.